-3.5.1 Any student who participates in any athletic contest other than as a representative of his/her school during the season of the sport involved becomes ineligible to represent his/her school in that sport for one or more contests or the remainder of the season.
+- 3.5.1 Any student who participates in any athletic contest other than as a representative of his/her school during the season of the sport involved becomes ineligible to represent his/her school in that sport for one or more contests or the remainder of the season. - 3.5.2 Individual Instruction.
+During a season of a sport, a student is permitted to take individual instruction from a person other than the high school coach at times other than scheduled high school practice sessions, but such instructions shall not interfere with, nor be substituted for the high school coaching, practice sessions, or contest.